Best Of16 min read

 Surfshark

-Surfshark is the "everyone gets a VPN" option, and honestly, I think the unlimited simultaneous connections feature is more useful than people give it credit for.
-Cover your desktop, laptop, phone, tablet, smart TV, and your roommate's laptop all under one subscription.
-For a household of torrent users?
-That's a serious value proposition.
-(It's also just plain useful if you're the kind of person who forgets to log out of devices — not that I know anyone like that.)
+Surfshark's unlimited simultaneous connections is more valuable than people realize.
+Cover your laptop, desktop, phone, tablet, TV, and your roommate's laptop — all under one subscription.
+For a house full of torrent users, that's genuinely useful.
+It's also helpful if you're someone who forgets to log out everywhere.

 Key Features: